-This is a large bolete with dark brown cap, cream pores, reddish brown netted, bulbous stem.
-Grows solitary or scattered on soil.
+This is a large bolete with dark brown cap, cream pores, reddish brown netted, bulbous stem, commonly known as the pine bolete or pinewood king bolete.
+It grows solitary or scattered on soil particularly with Scots pine in Britain.
+The mushroom prefers the poor, acidic, and sandy soils associated with coniferous forests.

 deep red-brown or copper coloured.
 Stays convex for a while, but eventually flattens out.
 Often irregular in shape when mature.
 The surface is hard, dimpled and rough and sticky when damp.
 The flesh is white, tinged cap color beneath the cuticle, unchanging, thick, fairly firm.
 Pores